danny-avila/LibreChat/docs/install/windows_install.md

 ---

 ## **Update**

-To update LibreChat:
-- run `npm run update` from the root dir
+- Run `npm run update` from the project directory for a clean installation.

 ---